prebid/prebid.github.io/prebid-mobile/modules/rendering/ios-sdk-integration-pb.md

 * Pass converted keys to your ad server
 * Render ad with Prebid Universal Creative or custom renderer

-This fuction is accesible for the following ad formats:
+This approach is avaliable for the following ad formats:

 * Display Banner via `BannerAdUnit`
 * Video Banner and Instream Video via `VideoAdUnit`